FindMySchool LogoFindMySchool

 Students wear blue sweatshirts and ties in Key Stage 3, switching to black in Key Stage 4.
 Sixth formers dress in business attire.
 The dining experience centres on The Olive Grove, a large restaurant with a separate sixth form cafe.
 Food is excellent, and the environment encourages the community atmosphere the school prizes.

-Bishop Stopford ranks 423rd in England for GCSE outcomes (FindMySchool ranking), placing it in the top 10% of schools in England.
+Bishop Stopford ranks 953rd in England for GCSE academic outcomes (FindMySchool ranking), placing it in the top 25% of schools in England on that measure.
 Locally, it ranks 1st among schools in Kettering.

-The 2024 results tell a compelling story.
+The 2024-25 / 2025 dataset tells a compelling story.
 The Progress 8 score of 1.02 means students achieved a whole grade higher than predicted across all their subjects.
-The Attainment 8 score of 64.1 exceeds the England average significantly, and 75% of students achieved grade 5 or above in both English and mathematics.
-Nearly half (48.8%) achieved strong passes across the English Baccalaureate subjects.
+The Attainment 8 score is 58.7, and 66% of students achieved grade 5 or above in both English and mathematics.
+Across the English Baccalaureate subjects, 44.7% achieved strong passes.

 Setting begins in mathematics from Year 7 and extends to science and modern foreign languages from Year 8.
 All students take religious education and one language (French or Spanish) at GCSE.
-Science results place the school in the top 1% nationally, while English, history and geography also perform strongly.
-Over half the cohort takes combined science, with the remainder pursuing triple science.
+The current GCSE profile is broad as well as high attaining: 86% entered the English Baccalaureate, 61.4% achieved standard passes across EBacc subjects, and 25.6% entered triple science.

-The sixth form ranks 981st in England for A-level outcomes (FindMySchool ranking), placing it in line with the middle 35% of schools in England (25th to 60th percentile).
-Locally, it ranks 2nd among providers in Kettering.
+The sixth form ranks 659th in England for A-level academic outcomes (FindMySchool ranking), out of 2,549 ranked providers.
+Locally, it ranks 1st among providers in Kettering.

-In 2024, 55% of A-level grades were A*-B, with 23% at A*/A. The average grade was B-.
-With 188 students completing their studies, this is a substantial sixth form where students can find their academic community.
-Most take three A-levels from 24 subjects offered, with four permitted for those studying further maths.
-STEM subjects prove most popular, alongside psychology, sociology, business and economics.
+In 2025, 60% of A-level grades were A*-B, with 30% at A*/A. With 547 exam entries, this is a substantial sixth form where students can find their academic community.

 The sixth form was rated Good by Ofsted in April 2025, with inspectors noting that clearer expectations would help students fully develop effective learning habits.
 The school has responded by strengthening its approach to independent study and academic target-setting.